 Layers are created to ensure that each compartment works as a standalone server, with its own operating system that operates independently of the others.
 Even though the physical server is shared, other users do not have access to your data, just as you cannot access theirs.

 Additionally, a VPS typically allows the user to install custom software and applications.
+Likewise, security preferences can be applied more easily: for example, opening/closing a port, or multiple ports, is no problem.
+You can even host games.

 Why use a VPS?